for Veterans and the Public

 - Not injecting drugs

-- Never sharing needles or works.
+- Never sharing needles, syringes, or works

 You should find out how and when you will get your HIV test results.
-If your HIV test is positive, you can still get care at VA.
+If your HIV test is positive, you can get care at VA.
 Your provider may refer you to another medical professional for follow-up care.